 Front desk staff work morning, mid day and closing shifts.
 Front desk staff usually work 4-5 shifts/week.
 We hire front desk staff for both the entire season as well as students returning to school, however if you’re leaving early you should be able to commit to working at least through Labor Day.
 Students returning to college in the area who are available to work a couple shifts once school starts, or help out with office work over the winter are a big help!

-Appearance Code: We love you for your energetic and unique personality, however no Mohawks, lip jewelry, giant nose rings, ear gauges, etc. You get the idea.
+Appearance Code: We love you for your energetic and unique personality, however no Mohawks, multicolored hair, lip jewelry, giant nose rings, ear gauges, etc. You get the idea.

 Dress Code: We have a basic dress code for captains, crew and front desk described in more detail in our Employee Manual.